2023 marks our 20th anniversary - thank you for reading what we write!

-I recently attended a concert and was amazed at the sight of a sea of smartphones being held high in the air to record the event.
+I recently attended a concert and was amazed at the sight of a sea of smartphones being held high in the air recording the event.

 The price we pay for trying to capture these moments for future reference is the absence of enjoying the moment as it happens right now.

 Technology is a wonderful thing, but we can use it for not-so-wonderful purposes.
-We try to freeze moments, as with the example above.
-And, we use technology to escape "here and now."
+I'm not trying to discourage you from capturing moments at important occasions.
+But, we do more than that: we try to "freeze" events for later instead of enjoying events as they occur.
+And, more often, we use technology to escape what's happening here and now.

 It seems all of us spend a lot of time somewhere other than where we actually are.
 Why?

-And, if we encounter moments of silence we call them "awkward."
-They are uncomfortable, and we want to fill that silence with something...anything!
-The world around us is happy to oblige - we are constantly bombarded with stimuli in the form of radio, television, video games, shopping malls, phones, computers, the Internet...the list goes on and on.
+And, if we encounter moments of silence, we call them "awkward."
+They are uncomfortable, and we want to fill that silence with something.
+Anything!

-Taking all of this into consideration, it should come as no surprise that when you identify with your mind and thoughts, you are constantly restless.
+Taking all of this into consideration, it should come as no surprise that when you identify with your mind, you are constantly restless.
 You are uncomfortable in the present moment, you are uncomfortable with silence, and you always want to be doing something other than what you are actually doing.
-As a result, you experience stress, anxiety, unease, discontentment, et cetera.
+As a result, you have an ongoing struggle with things like stress, feelings of anxiety and depression, problems focusing and being productive, a negative self-image, et cetera.

 What's the solution to this problem?

-Become aware of your compulsive mind, and take a few minutes every day to seek out and enjoy silence.
-Sit down and focus on your breath - breathe in and breathe out, and when you become aware that your attention has wandered, simply return it to your breath.
-This is a simple exercise that will start you down the path of seeing that you are not your mind, and you are not your thoughts.
+Sit down and focus your attention on your breath - breathe in and breathe out, and when you notice that your attention has wandered, simply return it to your breath.
+Notice and return, over and over again.
+This is the essence of mindfulness and meditation, and consistently doing this exercise will start you down the path of observing what happens without getting caught up in it (without getting swept away by it).

-In addition to cultivating awareness of your compulsive mind, make an effort to step away from the technology - even if it's just for small amounts of time.
-Put the phone on silent, turn off the monitor, or close the laptop; spend a few minutes enjoying your surroundings and the present moment.
-Go for a walk, and leave your devices at home.
+In addition to strengthening awareness, make an effort to step away from the technology - even if it's just for small amounts of time.
+Put the phone on silent, turn off the monitor, close the laptop; spend a few minutes enjoying your surroundings and the present moment.
+Go for a walk and leave your devices at home.